Tuna Fishing Techniques in Los Cabos – Yellowfin Guide by Local Captains

 Perfect when tuna mark deep but won’t commit.

-Best around structure & deep marks
+Best around structure and deep marks

 - Use: heavy metal jigs when sonar shows fish deeper